thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/2transpiling/README.md

 ## Objectives
 * In this lab, you will write code using ES6 notation
-* Create a new node project using npm init
+* Create a new package.json using npm init
 * Install packages locally
-* You will transpile code from ES6 to ES5
-* Use babel to compile code from ES6 to ES5
+* Use babel to transpile code from ES6 to ES5
 * If you need additional help, you can refer to the appropriate `/Demos` directory.

 ### Estimated Completion Time
 30 minutes

-## Overview
-You will use babel to transpile code

-Follow the steps, and if you need additional help you can refer to the slides, previous demos, or the `Solutions` folder.

 ## Steps:

-1. Create a directory in your project called `ES6`.
+1. Create a directory in `/WIP` called `ES6`.
 You will do your work in this directory in creating a new project.

 1. To manage our new project's dependencies, including for babel, we will create a `package.json` by using the `npm init` wizard from the command line.
-Be sure to be within `\ES6` when you execute this command
+Be sure to be within `\WIP\ES6` when you execute this command
     ```
     npm init --yes
     ```

     The `--yes`, or `-y` accepts all the defaults from the wizard.

 1. Create a `src` directory for scripts, and to this directory, copy the `hobbies.js` file from the same directory as this README.md.
+It is the solution from a previous exercise you worked on.

-1. Create an `index.html` file in the directory of `\ES6`.
+1. Create an `index.html` file in the directory of `\WIP\ES6`.
 You can use the html:5 template.

 1. Include a script reference like this:
     ``` javascript
     <script src="src/hobbies.js"></script>
     ```

-1. Open `index.html` in Chrome and verify in the console area of dev tools that it works.
+1. Open `index.html` in Chrome and verify in the console area of devtools that it works.

 1. Open in IE11 and verify that it does not work.
 It does not understand the ES6 syntax.